Code-Institute-Submissions/first_edition/DEPLOYMENT.md

 4. Add the AWS keys to your config vars on heruku under the settings tab.
 Remember, you get these values from the .csv file you saved earlier!
 Make sure they match the variable name in your settings.py file, I called them
 "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY".
 Also, add "USE_AWS" and set it to true!
 Finally, delete the "DISABLE_COLLECTSTATIC" as you will be uploading your static files through AWS now.
 You should do a "git add .", a commit and a "git push" to check if you performed these steps correctly.
-Your site should have its css working and next we wil work on Images.
+Your site should have its css working and next we will work on Images.

 5. Go to S3  and click create folder and call it media.
 Click upload and then select all your websites images (I suggest having them in one folder first to make this easier), then click next and select grant public read access to these objects.
 Keep clicking next until you get to upload and then click it.